Reduce Your Electric Bill

 Changing tariffs is easy and free, you’ll need to locate your Unified Supply Point Code CUPS number on your bill – an alphanumeric code starting with ES – to quote when speaking with the company.

 Don’t forget that there are lots of new and smaller companies, you don’t need to go with one of the well-known names.
 Even if a smaller company stops trading, your electricity will never be cut off.
 Why?
-Smaller companies do not generate power, they simply buy and sell it on the free market.
-One of the bigger companies always has overall responsibility for the supply and this is shown on the invoice.
+Smaller companies don’t generate power, they simply buy and sell it on the free market.
+One of the big companies always has overall responsibility for the supply and they will be identified on your bills.

 Saving: Between the cheapest and most expensive tariffs, over 200€ per year 👍🏻

 Well, it depends.
 Do you have a separate boiler contract?
 If so, then you may find that you’re paying twice for the same thing.

 Remember, lots of special tariffs come with a mandatory maintenance contract.
 If your home is quite new, you may be paying for nothing.
 For older homes it may be worthwhile.

 Saving: Around 10€ per month 👍🏻

 More ways to save:

-- Regulate your air con/heating!
+- Regulate your air con and heating.
 The recommended temperature for your home is 18 to 21ºC.
 Changing the setting by a couple of degrees means more savings.